How to reduce invoice fraud risk

 Variants of invoice fraud

-- Email hack: the fraudsters will hack into the email server of the invoice issuer and send an invoice from their email address, making it virtually impossible for the invoice recipient to identify.
+- Email hack: the fraudsters will hack into the email server of the invoice issuer and send an invoice from their email address, making it virtually impossible for the invoice recipient to identify that it is a request from the fraudsters.

-- Spoof call: the fraudsters will call the invoice recipient with a spoofed phone number after sending a fake invoice, making the recipient believe that they are already in contact with the real invoice issuer, thus a call-back procedure is unnecessary.
+- Spoof call: Most of the phones today have the caller ID function.
+But it is possible for fraudsters to “spoof” the caller ID information.
+The fraudsters will call the invoice recipient with a spoofed phone number after sending a fake invoice, making the recipient believe that they are already in contact with the real invoice issuer, thus a call-back procedure is unnecessary.
 That is exactly what the fraudster is aiming for.
 Always call back your invoice issuer on the pre-arranged number.

 What precautions can you take?